Nalgesin, 275 mg 20 pcs

 frequency unknown: gastritis.

-infrequent: increased activity of “liver” enzymes, jaundice.
+uncommon: increased activity of liver enzymes, jaundice.

 often: skin itching, skin rash, ecchymosis, purpura;